 Russia, China and a World of Nuclear Weapons

-In his April 21 State of the Nation Address Russian President Vladimir Putin said, “The share of advanced weapons and hardware … in the nuclear triad … will exceed 88 percent already this year.”
+During Russian President Vladimir Putin’s April 21 State of the Nation Address to the Federal Assembly, he said: “The share of advanced weapons and hardware … in the nuclear triad … will exceed 88 percent already this year.”

-In recent months, Iran has also advanced its nuclear weapons program.
-This fanatical regime could be mere months away from producing its first nuclear bomb.
-The also-fanatical and even less stable North Korean regime has improved its delivery systems for the nuclear weapons it already possesses.
-German military personnel have received more training on how to mobilize and drop the nuclear bombs that America has stocked in Germany.
-And more questions and concerns have emerged over how vulnerable Pakistan’s nuclear weapons are to terrorist hijacking, especially as America pulls out of neighboring Afghanistan.
+In recent months, Iran has also made strides in its drive to develop nuclear weapons.
+North Korea has improved its nuclear delivery systems.
+German military personnel have received more training to mobilize and drop the nuclear bombs that America has stocked in Germany.
+And more questions and concerns have emerged over how vulnerable Pakistan’s nuclear weapons are to terrorist hijacking, especially with America pulling out of neighboring Afghanistan.

-In so many nations, nuclear developments are underway that expose the fragility of the global peace.
-They show that all of the attempts by the United Nations and other international organizations to reduce the nuclear threat have failed.
-None of man’s various disarmament efforts, peace plans or treaties have been able to secure sure and lasting peace.
+In so many nations, nuclear developments are underway revealing the fragility of the global peace.
+They show that all of the efforts by the United Nations and other international organizations to reduce the nuclear threat have failed.
+None of man’s various disarmament efforts, or peace plans or treaties have been able to secure sure and lasting peace.

-All such deals lack a safeguard that can forcibly prevent the use of these unfathomably destructive weapons.
+In all such ideas, there is nothing to forcibly prevent unfathomably destructive weapons from being used.
 And there is no true cause for hope.

 But there is hope in the Bible.

 Trumpet editor in chief Gerald Flurry writes about this in his 2017 booklet Nuclear Armageddon Is ‘At the Door.’
 After discussing several of the specific nuclear threats around the world, he states: “Only God can solve our number one problem: that of human survival.”

-Mr. Flurry’s booklet makes inescapably clear that God’s plan spelled out in the Scriptures gives mankind a definite, hope-filled solution.
-But it shows that the Bible also contains dire warnings, revealing that tensions around the world will continue to increase until they snap—and nuclear war explodes.
+Mr. Flurry’s booklet makes it very clear that there is a plan spelled out in the Scriptures that will give mankind a certain and hope-filled solution.
+But he explains that the Bible also contains some dire warnings, showing that the current tensions around the world will continue to rise.
+And in the near future, nuclear war will break out.

-But the Bible’s prophecies do not end with nuclear war annihilating mankind.
-Continuing in Matthew 24, just after Jesus said that nuclear war in this age would be so devastating that it could wipe out humanity, He added a crucial detail: “But it will be shortened …” (verse 22, nlt).
+But the Bible’s prophecies do not end with nuclear conflict annihilating all human life.
+Continuing the passage in Matthew 24, just after Jesus said that nuclear war at the end of this age would be so devastating that it could wipe out mankind, He added a crucial detail: “But it will be shortened …” (verse 22).

-So nuclear World War iii will erupt, but God will not allow it to run its course.
-Before Russia, China and other world powers detonate enough weapons to make man extinct, Jesus Christ will interrupt the carnage.
+So nuclear World War iii will happen, but it will be cut short.
+Before Russia, China and other world powers detonate enough nuclear weapons to wipe out mankind, Jesus Christ will interrupt the chaos and bloodshed.

 “We are now at the edge of this nuclear abyss!”
-Mr. Flurry writes; but as all these “horrible signs come to pass, we know Christ is about to return” (ibid).
+Mr. Flurry writes; but as all these “horrible signs come to pass, we know Christ is about to return.”

-These are vital truths to understand: both the warning of war on the horizon and the good news about the hope just beyond it.
-But it is possible to understand and to learn how to begin bringing that “great joy and peace” that results from choosing life today.
+These are crucial truths to understand: both the warning about the war on the horizon and the good news about the hope just beyond it.
+But it is possible to understand and to learn how to start enjoying that “great joy and peace” that results from choosing life today.
 An excellent way to begin your study on these topics is to order your free copy of Mr. Flurry’s booklet Nuclear Armageddon Is ‘At the Door.’